Road map: History

 The Turin Papyrus Map is sometimes characterized as the earliest known road map.
 Drawn around 1160 BC, it depicts routes along dry river beds through a mining region east of Thebes in Ancient Egypt.

 The Dura-Europos Route map is the oldest known map of (a part of) Europe preserved in its original form.
 It is a fragment of a map drawn onto a leather portion of a shield by a Roman soldier in c.
 235 AD.
 It depicts several towns along the northwest coast of the Black Sea.

 The Tabula Peutingeriana, a copy of a scroll originally dating to about 350 AD, plots the extent of the Cursus publicus, the Roman road network that ran from Europe and North Africa to West Asia.
 It is highly schematic, compressing the Mediterranean Sea to a sliver and orienting the Italian Peninsula to run east-west.

 The Gough Map, dating to about 1360, is the oldest known road map of Great Britain.

 In 1500, Erhard Etzlaub produced the "Rom-Weg" (Way to Rome) Map, the first known road map of medieval Central Europe.
 It was produced to help religious pilgrims reach Rome for the occasion of the "Holy Year 1500".

+In 1675, John Ogilby issued his Britannia atlas, in the form of a strip map for each major route.
+One hundred strip road maps are shown, accompanied by a double-sided page of text giving additional advice for the map's use, notes on the towns shown, and the pronunciations of their names.
+The roads were measured using a surveyor's wheel and plotted at one inch to the statute mile (1:63,360), an Ogilby innovation.
+The maps include such details as the configurations of hills, bridges, and ferries and the relative size of towns.